Frequently Asked Questions

 FAQs

 Our RESTful API is a Text-to-Speech (TTS) API service that allows developers to convert text into spoken audio using high-quality AI voices.
-Our API can be used in a wide-range of applications — voice assistants, long-form narration, interactive voice response (IVR) systems and more.
-We’ve collaborated with professional voice actors to develop the highest quality AI voice models that boast over 150 combinations of voices and styles, ensuring that the data used to create our natural-sounding synthetic voices is secure, high quality and developed ethically.
+Our API can be used in a wide-range of applications — voice assistants, long-form narration of books/articles, interactive voice response (IVR) systems, podcasts and more.
+We’ve collaborated with professional voice actors to develop the highest quality AI voice models that boast over 200 combinations of voices and styles, ensuring that the data used to create our natural-sounding AI voices is secure, high quality and developed ethically.

 What capabilities does the API offer?

-The API has a basic and streaming TTS (text-to-speech) endpoint.
+The API has a basic endpoint as well as a streaming TTS (text-to-speech) endpoint.
 The API will accept some SSML tags, such as and we offer an avatar endpoint to quickly pull a list of all available voices and their metadata.
+The API also offers options to create and store pronunciation changes in libraries using replacements.
+Additional endpoins allow you to manage and combine clips so you can produce the best possible final product.

 What is the rate limit?